aklinker1/webext-core/docs/storage/typescript.md

 ## Adding Type Safety

-If your project uses TypeScript, you can make your storage interactions type-safe by passing a schema into the first type parameter of `defineExtensionStorage`.
+If your project uses TypeScript, you can make your storage type-safe by passing a schema into the first type parameter of `defineExtensionStorage`.

 ```ts
 import { defineExtensionStorage } from '@webext-core/storage';